Kate De Goldi.

 About Te Awhi Rito

-Te Awhi Rito New Zealand Reading Ambassador advocates for and champions the importance of reading for young New Zealanders, their whānau and communities.
-Alan Dingley is the current Te Awhi Rito.
+Te Awhi Rito New Zealand Reading Ambassador advocates for and champions the importance of reading for young New Zealanders and their families, whānau and communities.
+Kate De Goldi is the current Te Awhi Rito.

 About the role